 I’ve written on this subject before but I want to be more thorough this time.
 There have been too many articles put out lately that discourage people from contemplating a home purchase after doing a short sale.
 These articles express cynicism about home sellers’ financial habits and cynicism from Realtors as well.
 Most Realtors doing short sales know how to cover the bases for their client to make sure they’re in a good position to buy a home down the road.
-Further, in my area (Saint Paul, MN), nearly 39% of homeowners are upside down on their home.
+Further, in my area (Saint Paul, MN), nearly 1 in 10 homeowners in the twin cities are upside down on their home.
 Only a small minority of these homeowners who would do a short sale on their home have destroyed credit.
-All too often unfortunately, they are told that they won’t be able to buy a new home for 2-7 years and, consequently, they let their credit go.
-This assumption of a long waiting period is not true and serves as harmful information to the homeowner doing a short sale.
+All too often unfortunately, they are told that they won’t be able to buy a new home for 3-7 years and, consequently, they let their credit go.
+This assumption of a long waiting period is not true and serves as harmful information to the homeowner doing or contemplating a short sale.

 Prior to December 16th of 2009 there was no FHA rule prohibiting homeowners who had a recent short sale from purchasing a home.
 Few took advantage of this because the lending industry was wary and wanted clarification from HUD on whether this was OK or not.
 On December 16th of 2009, HUD gave that clarity with Mortgagee Letter 09-52 which allows a people to buy a home after a short sale if “they were current on their mortgage and other installment debts at the time of the short sale of their previously owned property, and the proceeds from the short sale serve as payment in full.”
 One caveat to this; FHA will not allow the new loan if the borrower did a short sale “simply to take advantage of declining market conditions, and purchase, at a reduced price, a similar or superior property within a reasonable commuting distance.”
 When this rule came out, many thought that despite the fact that HUD allowed for a purchase subsequent to a short sale, no lenders would go along with it.
 They were wrong.
 Most lenders have adopted the rule as outlined in the mortgagee letter without additional underwriting guideline overlays.